Choosing a career in architecture is a wise move.

 Location: Zurich, Switzerland

 Established in 1855 and widely regarded as one of the finest STEM institutions in the world (Albert Einstein is among its alumni), ETH Zurich offers several undergraduate and postgraduate courses.
-Although you are required to speak German for the former, many of the latter are taught in English or French.
+Although you’re required to speak German for the former, many of the latter are taught in English or French.

 ETH Zurich is characterised by its emphasis on theoretical study rather than application, and this is a feature of its architecture courses.
-Admission requirements, meanwhile, vary depending on your home country (there is an entrance exam, although not all applicants are required to sit it).
+Admission requirements, meanwhile, vary depending on your home country.

 Location: Delft, the Netherlands

-Based several miles north of Rotterdam, TU Delft’s bachelor’s degree programme explores urbanism and building science as well as conventional architecture studies.
-This broad, wider-ranging approach to study has seen the university consistently retain its place as one of the foremost technical institutions in Europe and the world.
+Based several miles north of Rotterdam, the Delft University of Technology’s bachelor’s degree programme explores urbanism and building science as well as conventional architecture studies.
+This broad, wider-ranging approach has seen the university consistently retain its place as one of the foremost technical institutions in Europe and the world.

-Unfortunately for international students, the undergraduate programme is taught only in Dutch, although the renowned Berlage master’s degree is in English.
+Unfortunately for international students, the undergraduate programme is taught only in Dutch, although their renowned master’s degree is in English.

 Location: Cambridge, US